pnut-api/object-metadata/raw/io.pnut.core.channel.invite.md

     }
 }
 ~~~

+### Returned by API

+~~ js
+{
+    "type": "io.pnut.core.channel.invite",
+    "value": {
+        "channel_id": "18",
+        "name": "Pnut Developers"
+    }
+}
+~~

+The API will check for a valid channel ID, and check `io.pnut.core.chat` channel types for a `name` to include in the returned JSON automatically.

 <!-- provide a complete description of the fields in the "value" object for your raw -->
 ## Fields